lifecompanionaac/lifecompanion/docs/UPDATE.md

 1. Commit and tag repo with **lifecompanion/lc-installer/X.X.X-prod**
 1. Run `gradlew :lc-installer:publishInstaller -Penv=prod` in **lifecompanion**

+**Note on Windows security alert** : when publishing new server updates, you should think about reporting the installer as safe for Windows.
+To do so, go to the report

 ### Deploy LifeCompanion server update in production

 #### Prepare a LifeCompanion server